Extend Log Analytics alerts to Azure Alerts

 Until recently, Azure Log Analytics included its own alert functionality, which could proactively notify you of conditions based on Log Analytics data.
-You managed alert rules in the Microsoft Operations Management Suite (OMS) portal shows only Log Analytics alerts.
-The new alerts experience has now integrated the alerting experience across various services and parts in Microsoft Azure.
-The new experience available as Alerts under Azure Monitor in the Azure portal contains activity log alerts, metric alerts, and log alerts for both Log Analytics and Application Insights.
+You managed alert rules in the Microsoft Operations Management Suite portal.
+The new alerts experience has now integrated alerting across various services in Microsoft Azure.
+This is available as Alerts under Azure Monitor in the Azure portal, and supports alerting from activity logs, metrics, and logs from both Log Analytics and Azure Application Insights.

 Benefits of extending your alerts

-- Unlike in the OMS portal, where only 250 alerts could be created and viewed; in Azure Alerts this limitation is not present
+- Unlike in the Operations Management Suite portal, where only 250 alerts could be created and viewed, Azure Alerts has no such limitation.

-- Control access to users to only Monitoring and Alerting, using Azure Monitor role
+- You can limit access to users to only monitoring and alerting, by using the Azure Monitor role.

 Process of extending your alerts

-The process of extending alerts from OMS portal into Azure, does not involve changing your alert definition, query, or configuration in any way.
-The only change required is that in Azure, all actions such as email notification, webhook call, running automation runbook or connecting to ITSM tool are done via Action Group.
-Hence if appropriate action group are associated with your alert - they will become extended into Azure.
+The process of moving alerts from Log Analytics into Azure Alerts does not involve changing your alert definition, query, or configuration in any way.
+The only change required is that in Azure, you perform all actions by using an action group.
+If action groups are already associated with your alert, they are included when extended into Azure.

-When alerts in a Log Analytics workspace get scheduled for extending into Azure, they will continue to work and will not in any way compromise your monitoring.
-When scheduled, your alerts may be unavailable for modification/editing temporarily; but new Azure alerts can continue to be created in this brief time.
-In this brief period, if any edit or creation of alert is done from OMS portal, users will have the option to continue creating them from your Log Analytics workspace.
+When you schedule alerts in a Log Analytics workspace to be extended to Azure, they continue to work, and do not in any way compromise your configuration.
+When scheduled, your alerts might be unavailable for modification temporarily, but you can continue to create new Azure Alerts during this time.
+If you attempt to edit or create alerts from the Operations Management Suite portal, you have the option to continue creating them from your Log Analytics workspace.
 You can also choose to create them from Azure Alerts in the Azure portal.

-Extending alerts from OMS portal to Azure is not charged and usage of Azure alerts for query based Log Analytics alerts will be not billed, when used within the limits and conditions stated in Azure Monitor pricing policy
+Extending alerts from Log Analytics to Azure does not incur charges to your account.
+Using Azure Alerts for query based Log Analytics alerts is not billed when used within the limits and conditions stated in the Azure Monitor pricing policy.